guildxyz/generic-fee-collector-contract/README.md

 ## Setup

-To run the project you need [Node.js](https://nodejs.org) development environment.
+To run the project you need [Node.js](https://nodejs.org) development environment (version 12 or newer).

 Pull the repository from GitHub, then install its dependencies by executing this command: